-If you installed and manage HDP-2.1 with Ambari, you must use the Ambari Upgrade Guide to perform the the HDP-2.1 to HDP-2.3.4 upgrade.
+If you installed and manage HDP 2.1 with Ambari, you must use the Ambari Upgrade Guide to perform the the HDP 2.3 to HDP 2.5.0 upgrade.

-These instructions cover the upgrade between two minor releases, such as HDP-2.1 to HDP-2.3.
-Component information has been updated for HDP-2.3.4 where appropriate.
-If you need to upgrade between two maintenance releases such as HDP-2.1.x to 2.1.7, follow the upgrade instructions in the HDP Release Notes.
+These instructions cover the upgrade between two minor releases.
+If you need to upgrade between two maintenance releases, follow the upgrade instructions in the HDP Release Notes.